 Identified Intangibles: We record acquired intangible assets (including acquired above-market leases, tenant relationships and acquired in-place leases) and acquired intangible liabilities (including below-market leases) at their estimated fair value separate and apart from goodwill.
 We amortize identified intangibles that have finite lives over the period they are expected to contribute directly or indirectly to the future cash flows of the property or business acquired.
 Intangible assets that are subject to amortization are reviewed for impairment whenever events or changes in circumstances indicate that their carrying amount may not be recoverable.
-An impairment loss is recognized if the carrying amount of an intangible asset, including related real estate, if appropriate, is not recoverable and its carrying amount exceeds its estimated fair value.
+An impairment loss is recognized if the carrying amount of an intangible asset including related real estate, if appropriate, is not rec overable and its carrying amount exceeds its estimated fair value.
 As of December 31, 2009 and 2008, the carrying amounts of identified intangible assets, a component of "other assets" on our consolidated balance sheets, were \$442,510,000 and \$522,719,000, respectively.
 In addition, the carrying amounts of identified intangible liabilities, a component of "deferred credit" on our consolidated balance sheets, were \$633,492,000 and \$719,822,000, respectively.

-Partially Owned Entities: In determining whether we have a controlling interest in a partially owned entity and the requirement to consolidate the accounts of that entity, we consider factors such as ownership interest, board representation, management representation, authority to make decisions, and contractual and substantive participating rights of the partners/members as well as whether the entity is a variable interest entity in which we have power over significant activities of the entity and the obligation to absorb a majority of the entity's expected losses, if they occur, or receive a majority of the expected residual returns, if they occur, or both.
-We have concluded that we do not control a partially owned entity if the entity is not considered a variable interest entity and the approval of all of the partners/members is contractually required with respect to major decisions, such as operating and capital budgets, the sale, exchange or other disposition of real property, the hiring of a chief executive officer, the commencement, compromise or settlement of any lawsuit, legal proceeding or arbitration or the placement of new or additional financing secured by assets of the venture.
+Partially Owned Entities: In determining whether we have a controlling interest in a partially owned entity and the requirement to consolidate the accounts of that entity, we consider factors such as ownership interest, board representation, management representation, authority to make decisions, and contractual and substantive participating rights of the partners/members as well as whether the entity is a variable interest entity in which we have power over significant activities of the entity and the obligation to absorb a majority of the entity's expected losses, if they occur, or receive a majority of the entity is not considered a variable interest entity and the approval of all of the partners/members is contractually required with respect to major decisions, such as operating and capital budgets, the sale, exchange or other disposition of real property, the hiring of a chief executive officer, the commencement, compromise or settlement of any lawsuit, legal proceeding or arbitration or the placement of new or additional financing secured by assets of the venture.
 This is the case with respect to our 50% interests in Monmouth Mall, MartParc Wells, MartParc Orleans, 968 Third Avenue, West 57th Street properties and 825 Seventh Avenue.
 We account for investments on the equity method when the requirements for consolidation are not met, and we have significant influence over the operations of the investee.
 Equity method investments are initially recorded at cost and subsequently adjusted for our share of net income or loss and cash contributions and distributions made during the year.
 Investments that do not qualify for consolidation or equity method accounting are accounted for on the cost method.

 Our investments in partially owned entities are reviewed for impairment each quarter, if events or circumstances change indicating that the carrying amount of our investments may not be recoverable.
 The ultimate realization of our investments in partially owned entities is dependent on a number of factors, including the performance of each investment and market conditions.
-We will record an impairment loss if we determine that a decline in the value of an investment is other-thantemporary.
+We will record an impairment loss if we determine that a decline in the value of an investment is other-than-temporary.
 The table below summarizes non-cash impairment losses recognized on investments in partially owned entities in the years ended December 31, 2009, 2008 and 2007.

-For the Ye For the Year Ended December 31,
+For the e Year Ended Decem ber 31,

 (Amounts in thousands) 2009 2008 2007

-Investment in Lexington Realty Trust \$ - \$ 107,882 \$
+Investment in Lexington Realty Trust s - \$ 107,882 \$

-Other 17,820 96,037
+Other 17,82 96,037

-\$ 17,820 \$ 203,919 \$
+\$17,82 \$ 203,919 s